Student Services, Activities and Organizations

 Counseling Services

+Mental health services are available at UWEC Counseling Services.
 Therapists in Counseling Services assist students in overcoming problems which may interfere with their educational, social, and emotional development.
-This is accomplished through individual, couple, and group counseling; psycho-educational workshops; and outreach services.
-Among the issues that students may bring to counseling are personal development, adjustment to college, depression, anxiety, stress management, relationship/abuse issues, alcohol and drug use, goal setting, time management training, and other personal concerns and psychological problems.
+This is accomplished through individual, couples, and group counseling; psycho-educational workshops; and outreach services.
+Among the issues that students may bring to counseling are Anxiety, depression, stress, personal development, adjustment to college, depression, relationship issues, alcohol and drug use, goal setting, time management training, and other personal concerns and psychological problems.

 Confidential and free counseling is available to any student of the University of Wisconsin-Eau Claire.
-Scheduling is easy, call 715-836-5521 or stop by our office located in Vicki Lord Larson Hall 2122.
+Scheduling is easy, and can be done online, by calling 715-836-5521, or by stopping by our office located in Vicki Lord Larson Hall 2122.

 For more information on our services visit the website.